Fredreally6/Neo4j_test/README.md

 Get familiar with Neo4j and Cypher Query Language

-This is a project for practicing Neo4j with Python
+This is a testing project for practicing Neo4j with Python

 To run this project, please have these requiremnets installed
     - Neo4j: JDK 17.x and Neo4j 5.4.0 with APOC library